 The total unbilled revenue of Rs.
 1078.67 Lakhs accounted for in books of accounts against which the provision for expected credit loss of Rs.
-812.44 lakhs have already been provided in books of accounts.
+812.44 lakhs have already been provided in F Y 2019-20 & Rs.135.06 Lakhs in F Y 2020-21.
 Therefore, company has already taken the necessary action in compliance with accounting standard requirements.
 Company is in constant touch with the customer for payment.